Materials

 FOOD ...
 FUN ...
 FABULOUS ART

-SPECTACULAR SPRING!
-In April we feature the stunning nature photography of Lace Montgomery.
-In addition to the art and artists, this month come and enjoy the mid-Spring weather as well as the beauty of nature around Lake Kaweah and all through the town of Three Rivers.
+SIZZLING SUMMER!
+Come celebrate early Summer in Three Rivers.
+Featured this month are five local luthiers showing their handmade guitars at Cort Gallery: Jeff Jay, Dave Philp, Martin Pugh, Noah Watenmaker, and Chris Waldschmidt.
+In addition to the art and artists, this month come and enjoy the early warm weather as well as the beauty of nature around Lake Kaweah and all through the town of Three Rivers.
 Nature and art together.
 Nothing better.

 EVERY MONTH is different – the best way to keep informed is to visit the website www.1stsaturdaytr.com.
 It is up-dated monthly.
 If you are an artist and would like to show your work at the event, the cost is only $10 to participate and the deadline to enter is always the 15th of the previous month.